 - Lemon juice: For a little flavor lift.

-Please see the recipe card for quantities and all ingredients.
+Please see the recipe card for quantities and all ingredients, salt and pepper.

 Substitutions and Variations